groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 | style | org.apache.commons.lang3.builder.ToStringStyle | The ToStringStyle to use for generating the string representation. |

 **Returns:**
-java.lang.String - A string representation of this object using the specified ToStringStyle.
+java.lang.String - a string representation of this object using the specified ToStringStyle.